Daniel-Godfrey/HR-ANALYSIS/README.md

 The analysis focuses on the following KPIs:

-•	 Total Employee: Displays the number of wins, draws, and losses, along with their respective percentages.
+•	 Total Employee: Displays the total numbers of employees.

 •	Total number of Male and Female Employee with their respective percentages.